 Leadership & Staff

-Teams of undergraduate and graduate students work directly with clients in this real-world environment under the direct supervision of Champlain College faculty, Project Manager Joseph Williams, and Senior Digital Forensic Analyst Alex Caron.
+Teams of undergraduate and graduate students work directly with real-world clients under the supervision of Managing Director Joseph Williams, Professional Services Director Alex Caron, and other Champlain College faculty.

-Through their work at the Center, students gain valuable experience as they tackle complex digital forensic issues for clients, making them more marketable as they begin and advance in their careers.
+Through their work at the Center, students gain valuable experience as they tackle real and complex digital forensic issues—an experience that makes them more marketable as they begin, and advance in their careers.

 Papers Published: Forensic Implications of System Resource Usage Monitor (SRUM) Data in Windows 8 - January 2015 - Journal of Digital Investigation (Elsevier)

 Joseph Williams - Managing Director

 Joseph Melvin Williams was born and raised in New Orleans, Louisiana.
 After high school, he attended Texas A&M University from 1998-2003, where he received a Bachelor's of Science in Bioenvironmental Science.
 In March of 2004, Williams enlisted in the Navy as an Information System Technician as a way to help pay off student loans and started his journey to learn about computers.